JonathanReeve/template-course-website/content/index.md

   - Quality of the computational data analysis
   - Quality of your interpretation of the data
   - Integration of the computational analysis with the interpretation
+  - Your nuanced and well-rounded ethical engagement with the topic

 As with homework, please submit these on CourseWorks.
 You may optionally submit your final project to the course git repository, making it public, for a 5% bonus.